-Those diving a little deeper into the German language, soon realize that the real beauty of it lies in the ability of the Germans to have very precise words to describe complex thoughts while allowing themselves to be quirky and poetic as well.
+Upon closer examination of the German language, one soon realizes that its real beauty lies in its ability to have precise words to describe complex thoughts while allowing it to be quirky and poetic as well.

 By far, the most common term of endearment in German is: